Azure/azure-quickstart-templates/quickstarts/microsoft.databricks/databricks-all-in-one-template-for-vnet-injection-privateendpoint-default-storage-firewall/README.md

 ---
-description: This template allows you to create a network security group, a virtual network, private endpoint, and a default storage firewall enabled Azure Databricks workspace with the virtual network and the system assigned access connector.
+description: This template allows you to create a network security group, a virtual network, private endpoint, and a default storage firewall enabled Azure Databricks workspace with the virtual network and the system-assigned access connector.
 page_type: sample
 products:
 - azure